IEEEComputerSocietyUNB/WebApp/README.md

 ## Run

-After run the command bellow the server will be up on the address http://127.0.0.1:8000/.
+After running the command below the server will be up on the address http://127.0.0.1:8000/.

 ```
 $ python manage.py runserver